Backend-Lab-SR/hyperclarity-rag-platform/README.md

 ---

-📌 Status
+## 📌 Status

-In Progress 🚧
+**In Progress 🚧**

-Core project scaffolding is complete, and active development is underway.

-Current focus areas:

-Building document upload & ingestion APIs

-Implementing embedding generation pipeline

-Integrating vector database for semantic retrieval

-Enabling LLM-powered query workflows

-Further enhancements will include performance optimizations, indexing strategies, and end-to-end query orchestration.
+The platform is under active development.
+Foundational components are in place, with ongoing work focused on ingestion pipelines, vector indexing, and LLM-driven retrieval workflows.

 ---